wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.0.5.2 - 2014/07/16 =
+* Tweak - Added ON | OFF button for Sort and Display Pro Version feature activation on product category pages
+* Tweak - On Product category create and edit pages set switch to OFF to hide Pro settings for better UI.

 = 1.0.5.1 - 2014/07/03 =
 * Tweak - Updated plugins description and dashboard text for details about plugin upgrade version.
 * Tweak - Checked for full compatibility with WooCommerce Version 2.1.12